dhivyapadmanaban/California_Wildfires/README.md

 **2. ML features**

 * Feature Selection : Month of fire, Maximum temperature, Wind Speed, Precipitation
-* Target : Major fire (Any fire above 1000 acres are considered major fire)
+* Target : Major fire (Based on our analysis of fire data for all the months in the years 2013-2019 a major fire took place when the maximum temperature rose to **32°C** and more than **1000** acres were burned.)
 * Encoding : Using label encoder, converting features to a numeric machine-readable form.

 Below S curve shows the major fire relation wrt Maximum temperature